§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 owners or lessees affecting the property.

-D. The assistant secretary shall make, after notice and public hearing as provided in
+D. The secretary may make, after notice and public hearing as provided in this

-issuance of a lease by the State Mineral and Energy Board shall conform to the following
+and Energy or the issuance of a lease by the State Mineral and Energy Board shall conform

 (a) The owner or operator of a pipeline constructed on a right-of-way granted on state